IoT Gateways – The Soul of IoT Ecosystem

 - A smart logistics platform facilitates the monitoring of product demand and manages shipments to the retail channel or various warehouses for storage.

-- Thousands of SKUs of product, each with its own IoT tracking and tracing device, are stored in warehouses where supervisors manage stock and optimize operations with sophisticated cloud platforms that integrate data from smart forklifts and pallets across the warehouse environment.
+- Thousands of SKUs of products, each with its own IoT tracking and tracing device, are stored in warehouses where supervisors manage stock and optimize operations with sophisticated cloud platforms that integrate data from smart forklifts and pallets across the warehouse environment.

 Did you notice?